Alien Breed: Tower Assault: Amiga version

 The Amiga version is spread across three 3.5" floppy disks in original protected form (disks are RobNorthen PDOS protected, each one using longtracks with 12 sectors per track and 980 KB per disk), while the cracked version in the AmigaDOS disk standard is spread over four disks.
 Once installed on a hard drive, either in ECS or AGA version, the executable checks from where the game is launched, and if it detects a launch from the hard drive, it will ask for the original Disk 1 (this is the copy protection when installed).

 CD32 version

 This version adds on a full motion video intro and the AGA version of The Horror Continues.

-PC version
+MS-DOS version

-There were two versions of Tower Assault for the PC: a floppy version and a CD-ROM version.
+There were two versions of Tower Assault for MS-DOS: a floppy version and a CD-ROM version.
 Both were ported by East Point Software.

 The floppy version is quite different from the Amiga release, since it doesn't retain the non-linear architecture of the levels.

 The CD-ROM version retains the non-linear level structure as well as the FMV intro and outro sequences from the CD32 version.
 However, it does not include Alien Breed II, contrary to the claim on the packaging.